NBA Rumors: Zion Williamson ‘Excited’ To Play For Pelicans, Stepfather Says

-In the hours after the New Orleans Pelicans won the NBA Draft Lottery on Tuesday, and with it the chance to draft Duke star Zion Williamson first overall in next month’s draft, speculation abounded that Williamson could somehow pull a power play to avoid going to the Pelicans.
-This could have entailed either declaring that he wanted a trade to another team in the draft, or even Williamson, who had not yet hired an agent, returning to Duke for another season.
+In the hours following the news that the New Orleans Pelicans had won the NBA Draft Lottery on Tuesday — and with it, the chance to draft Duke star Zion Williamson first overall next month — speculation abounded that Williamson could somehow pull a power play to avoid going to the Pelicans.
+Such a power play could have entailed either declaring that he wanted a trade to another team in the draft.
+It could also have seen Williamson, who had not yet hired an agent, returning to Duke for another season.

-“We’re excited, we’re excited about that,” Williamson’s stepfather, Lee Anderson, said of Williamson and his family, in an interview with the Off the Bench radio show in Baton Rouge, La.
+“We’re excited, we’re excited about that,” Williamson’s stepfather, Lee Anderson, said of Williamson and his family.
+This news came courtesy of an interview with the Off the Bench radio show, via Twitter.
 “There has been a lot of speculation but that is not something we have even considered,” Anderson said of the idea of the player returning to Duke.

-When Anderson said that, the hosts of the show could be seen pumping his fist in celebration.
+When Anderson delivered these last remarks, the host of the show could be seen pumping his fist in celebration.

-Anderson also said in the interview that both he and Williamson had spoken with both Pelicans coach Alvin Gentry and general manager David Griffin in recent days, and that Williamson is looking forward to getting down to New Orleans and finding a place to live, even though the team has not yet formally drafted him.
+Anderson also said, in the same interview, that both he and Williamson had spoken with Pelicans coach Alvin Gentry and Pelicans general manager David Griffin in recent days.
+The stepfather revealed that Williamson is looking forward to getting down to New Orleans and finding a place to live, even though the team has not yet formally drafted him.

 Zion Williamson’s stepfather, Lee Anderson, says on @1045espn that Williamson is excited about joining New Orleans.
 “One thing that Zion has always been taught, 'You accept the things that you can't change and change the things that you can change.'”
 More: https://t.co/1LgF9Jw8EV